diMosella/GeoWeb-FrontEnd/README.md

 The GeoWeb FrontEnd started at the Royal Netherlands Meteorological Institute as part of the GeoWeb Project.
 This project intends to provide integrated tooling for the Early Warning Center / Weather Room.

 ## Notice
-This software is under very active development and should NEVER EVER be used in production!
+This software is under very active development and should NOT be used in production!
 It is currently very alpha, very incomplete, and comes without any guarantees.
-It may create a perpetual thundercloud above your head.

 ## REMARK:
 3 packages should not be updated without care: